j-easy/easy-rules/site/user-guide/rules-engine.md

 doc: true
 ---

-Easy Rules engine handles a registry of rules with unique names.
+Easy Rules engine holds a registry of rules with unique names.
 Each instance of Easy Rules engine can be seen as a separate namespace.

 Rules are applied according to their natural order.